RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 All UI-views does not use `Storage` or `State` methods/data directly, but instead gets all information through `DataAccess`.

+We have endpoints for each of the CRUD (Create, Read, Update, Delete) operations, where we respectively use HTTP Methods POST, GET, PUT, DELETE.

+### Fetching

+Not overfetch

+### Sensitive information

+Hide information about other users and collectives, we do not want to expose sensitive information RestricedPerson and RestricedCollective

+### Caching

+### Other Best practices

+#### Using nouns instead of verbs
+Our endpoints does not use verbs, like `getChores` or `createChore`, but instead uses nouns, like `chores` and `chores/{uuid}`.
+This is because the HTTP methods already specify the action, and therefore we do not need to specify it in the endpoint.

+#### Logical nesting in endpoints
+We have logical nesting in our endpoints, which can be seen with the use of `storage/` and `state/`, which corresponding to the `Storage` and `State` classes.
+This makes it easier to understand the endpoints, and makes it easier to find the endpoints you are looking for.
+This means if you want to do something about that is relevant to the currently logged in collective, you would use the `state/` endpoints.
+An example is `POST: chores/{uuid}` which creates a new chore in the currently logged in collective.
+As this is relevant to the current collective, we do not use `storage/`.
+However creating a new person, does not depend on the currently logged in collective (as we have not logged into any collective yet), and therefore we use `storage/` as the endpoint.

 ## Refactor of `Password` class

+We never store the actual password in clear text, we instead store a hash of the password.